untwisted/untwisted/BOOK.md

 >>>
 ~~~

-The reasons to use 'xmap' function instead of add_map are aestheticals.
+The reasons to use xmap function instead of add_map are aestheticals.
 The same occurs when firing events.

 ~~~python